-There is no doubt that termites are a serious threat for Nassau County property owners.
+There is no doubt that termites are a serious threat to Nassau County property owners.
 These insects live in the ground and enter properties from the ground in secret places.
 As they feed, the sounds they make are most often completely undetectable.
 This allows termites to damage the wood of a home or business for years.
 Damage done by termites can be difficult or impossible to repair, and the cost of termite damage can eat into retirement savings.
 If you own property in Nassau County, the following tips can help you protect your investment from serious damage.

 1. Learn To Recognize Termite Swarmers